-The good news is that smartphone, and web application technology is now providing a means to collect health data easily and cheaply- and so we hope that we will soon be able to provide robust evidence to influence the way in which this topic is understood, by clinicians and the public.
+The good news is that smartphone, and web application technology is now providing a means to collect menstrual health data easily and cheaply- and so we hope that we will soon be able to provide robust evidence to influence the way in which this topic is understood, by clinicians and the public.

-Yes they can.
-Some people are hospitalised on a regular basis, due to cyclical asthma attacks, crippling abdominal pain, or debilitating migraines.
-Although this is certainly not the case for the vast majority of people with a menstrual cycle, or taking hormonal medication, it is still possible, and worth checking, if only to discount from the list of possible causes.
+Yes they might be...
+Some people are hospitalised by cyclical asthma attacks, crippling period pain, or debilitating menstrual migraines.
+Although this is certainly not the case for the vast majority of people with a menstrual cycle, it is still possible, and worth checking, if only to discount it from the list of possible causes.

-The menstrual cycle is also a well-known 'trigger' or 'worsening' factor in a range of symptoms, and chronic ill health issues.
+The menstrual cycle is also a well-known 'trigger' or 'worsening' factor in a range of chronic conditions.
 So, if you find that you feel much worse at certain times in your cycle, it is definitely worth tracking your symptoms over time, and if a pattern emerges, you can take steps to better manage your health, as well as help your doctor make a more informed diagnosis.

 Likewise, the side-effects of hormonal medications can be severe, please always check your symptoms against those listed on the medication information sheet.

 No!
 There is a difference between normal '(pre)menstrual changes' and 'symptoms'.
 (Pre)Menstrual Inflammation symptoms are defined as any recurring changes that are severe enough to limit your ability to take part in daily activities.
 It is entirely possible to significantly reduce the severity of most menstrual cycle-related symptoms, through diet and lifestyle changes alone.

-In some cases, it can also be necessary to use medications, too, since some people might have an underlying health issue that needs to be addressed (e.g. endometriosis), or need to manage symptoms whilst diet and lifestyle changes come into effect e.g. if weight loss is required.
+In some cases, it can also be necessary to use medications, too, especially if an underlying health issue needs to be addressed (e.g. endometriosis), or to manage symptoms while diet and lifestyle changes come into effect.